-CAUTION: Make sure the proper adjusting screw is used (left hand or right hand).
+CAUTION: Make sure the proper adjusting screw is used (screw stamped "L" for left side of vehicle and "R" for right side of vehicle).
 The star wheel should only be installed with the star wheel nearest to the secondary shoe and the adjusting screw spring inserted properly to prevent interference with the star wheel.

 - 6. Secure the primary brake shoe (short lining-faces forward) first with the hold-down pin and spring using a pair of needle nose pliers.
 Engage shoes with the wheel cylinder connecting links. - 7.
-Secure the actuator assembly, override spring and return spring on the secondary shoe. - 8.
-Install and secure the actuator assembly and secondary brake shoe with the hold-down pin and spring using a pair of needle nose pliers. - 9.
+Secure the actuator assembly, override spring and return spring on the secondary shoe. - Install and secure the actuator assembly and secondary brake shoe with the hold-down pin and spring using a pair of needle nose pliers. - 9.
 Install guide plate over anchor pin. - 10.
 Install the wire link.